Justin Carney: Career

+Canberra Raiders

 Carney began his career with the Canberra Raiders, scoring two tries on his debut in a 34–16 win over the Brisbane Broncos in June 2008.

 He suffered a broken leg during a match against Gold Coast in July 2009, which ruled him out for the rest of the 2009 season and all the 2010 season.

 Carney was nominated for the 2009 Ken Stephen Medal, acknowledging his strong community work.

+Sydney Roosters

 Carney joined Sydney Roosters in July 2010.
 He spent two seasons at the club, scoring three tries in 17 games.